 Set Unwanted Services to Manual

 As with all versions of Windows, working in the background are services.
 While some of them are vital to the smooth running, quite a few aren’t for day-to-day use.
 If you disable these services, you can speed up Windows 10.
-Setting up unwanted services to manual is another best way to stop Unwanted programs from being started automatically in Windows.
+Setting up unwanted services to the manual is another best way to stop Unwanted programs from being started automatically in Windows.
 It will also help you to improve your computer’s performance.
 Here are the instructions:

-- Under the General tab, you can see Startup type section.
+- Under the General tab, you can see the Startup type section.

 - Click Apply and Ok to save the changes.
 That’s it!